UK General Data Protection Regulation

 - Behavioural information – e.g. number of temporary exclusions

-Whilst the majority of the personal data you provide to the school is a legal requirement or public task requirement some is provided on a voluntary basis.
+Whilst the majority of the personal data you provide to the school is a contractual obligation (workforce), legal requirement or public task requirement some is provided on a voluntary basis.
 When collecting data, the school will inform you whether you are required to provide this data or if your consent is needed.
-Where consent is required, the school will provide you with specific and explicit information with regards to the reasons the data is being collected and how the data will be used; e.g. an arrangement for a change in salary.
+Where consent is required, the school will provide you with specific and explicit information with regards to the reasons the data is being collected and how the data will be used; e.g. photographs for display purposes.

 Parents who are providing consent on behalf of their children must hold parental responsibility.